 Making his first start since August, the Brazilian midfielder looked a bit timid in the tackle, but his passing was confident on most occasions.
 However, as the match progressed, he gained confidence and performed above his asking.

 Worked efficiently with Johnson behind him in support and also with Enrique when the Liverpool youngster frequently swapped flanks with Shelvey.
 Could have had a few chances on goal, however, if the attacker felt confident enough to go for goal.

-Liverpool’s key man was a constant threat for the visitors’ defense, with the Uruguay international consistently looking to hug the byline and get the ball into the middle.
+Liverpool’s key man was a constant threat for the visitors’ defence, with the Uruguay international consistently looking to hug the by-line and get the ball into the middle.
 The striker should have had at least goal to his name, but looked to supply for others more than get on the scoresheet himself.

 The Argentine was forced into a few saves by the Liverpool attack, with some being dealt with more confidently than others.
 Agger’s header was well-placed and strong enough to be a tough one to keep out for any goalkeeper.
 Made a several stops in the second-half to keep from Liverpool doubling their lead.